Nav Radio Upgrade (with Streaming)

 Bluetooth Audio Streaming

-Finally!
-A factory-like way to stream Bluetooth audio from your phone!
+Finally, a factory-like way to stream Bluetooth audio from your phone!
 Listen to Pandora or Spotify in your E38 7-series, or stream your personal mp3 collection.
+When using nav apps like Waze, audio directions and alerts will be streamed too.

 Mostly plug-n-play, these streaming "dongles" are sold by a variety of sources such as Amazon and eBay, starting at $12.
 Really.
-To purchase, simply perform an Internet search using keywords "bmw 12 pin bluetooth adapter".
+To purchase, simply perform a search using keywords "bmw 12 pin bluetooth adapter".

-These devices require a power/ground connection, readily available from the nearby radio connector.
-Since the wire length provided by these adapters is short (about 10"), the receiver "puck" will need to be secured to the nearest flat surface.
-See Procedure section below for details.
-And although the receiver will be in the trunk, your phone will have no trouble connecting.
+These devices require a power/ground connection, readily available from the nearby radio connector (details in Procedure below).
+The wire length provided by these adapters is short (about 10") requiring the receiver "puck" to remain in the trunk, but your phone will have no trouble connecting.
 Note:

 - BT streaming devices are not for hands-free telephone use.
 Streaming is for music playback only.
-Bluetooth telephone functions require either a factory TCU or aftermarket BT phone device (such as Grom).
+Bluetooth telephone functions require either a factory TCU, ULF, or aftermarket BT phone device (such as Grom).

-- Control over streaming music comes from your phone, so keep it handy while driving (but please don't become a distracted driver!).
-Streaming draws considerable battery power, so consider Phone Charging & Signal Boosting.
+- Control over streaming music comes from your phone, so keep it handy while driving.
+Streaming draws considerable battery power from your phone, so consider Phone Charging & Signal Boosting.

 Sirius Satellite Radio